rossfu/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-A collection of code I've written and machine learning models I've made
+This github is a collection of code I've written and machine learning models I've made in order to complete lab assignments